tetmiranda/bootcampmod1/README.md

   * Payments & Remittances (https://blog.hellozai.com/the-australian-payment-landscape-numbers-and-insights)  *
 * What have been the major trends and innovations of this domain over the last 5–10 years?
   * The industry is modernising messaging, systems, and infrastructure to ensure the payments system remains efficient and resilient into the future
-  * Zai worked with Proptech, Fintech, Crypto Exchanges, Remitters and other Digital Platforms
+  * Zai worked with Proptech, Fintech, Crypto Exchanges, Remitters, B2B Platforms & Market Places and other Digital Platforms
 * What are the other major companies in this domain?
   * PayPal.
 It’s ideal for:  common consumers, freelancers, service providers, E-bay sellers. https://www.paypal.com/au/home
   * Stripe.
 Ideal for companies looking to design and implement their payment modalities using special programs. https://stripe.com/au